hands holding sea salt

 1. Fruits

 Fruit has been unfairly criticized in modern health trends, often blamed for everything from weight gain to blood sugar spikes.
-But the Medical Medium information sets the record straight—fruit is not the enemy.
-In fact, it’s one of the most life-giving, amino-acid-rich foods available to us.
+But research and lived experience set the record straight—fruit is not the enemy.
+In fact, it’s one of the most life-giving, healing foods available to us, providing natural sugars, amino acids, minerals, and phytochemicals that the liver and nervous system can use.

 Fruits are powerful because they offer: